 In the Margaret River township itself, an enclosed off-leash dog exercise area was recently established at Brookfield Reserve, located on the corner of Bottlebrush Drive and Leschenaultia Avenue.
 For a full list of areas, see the Shire of Augusta Margaret River website.

-Dog-Friendly Dining in Margaret River
+Dog-Friendly Cafes & Restaurants in Margaret River

 With so many wineries and fine food outlets abounding in the region, there’s no shortage of wonderful restaurants and cafes to dine out, and luckily many of them permit dogs, at least in their outdoor areas.